-Before the first session, it helps to have completed and submitted the intake form
+Before the first treatment, it helps to have completed and submitted the intake form

-Take some time both before and after the session so that you can arrive comfortably and do not have to rush to another appointment immediately after.
+I advise you to have some time both before and after the session, so that you can arrive at ease and do not have to rush to a follow-up appointment immediately after the treatment.

-For example, it can be nice to take some time after the treatment to be aware of your body changes.
-I often recommend taking a walk outside, writing, but at least being aware of your body as you go through the rest of the day.
+For example, it can be nice to take some time for yourself after the treatment to be aware of changes in your body.
+I often recommend taking a walk outside, writing, but at least being aware of your body as you go about your day.

-Do not do heavy strength training/sports one day before and after a Structural Bodywork session.
-Lighter movement, e.g. in the form of a more relaxed yoga session, qi gong, tai chi and walking, is recommended
+Do not do heavy strength training / sports one day before and after a Structural Bodywork session.
+I do recommend lighter exercise, e.g. in the form of a quieter yoga session, qi gong, tai chi and walking.

-Do not undergo a deep connective tissue massage or chiropractic treatment the day before or after the session.
+Do not undergo deep connective tissue massage or chiropractic treatment the day before or after the session

-What is the best thing to put on and take with me?
+What should I wear and take with me?

-Wear underwear that makes you feel as comfortable as possible during the entire session.
-During Body Reading and the treatment, it is essential that we have a good view of your body and can reach the body for the manual techniques.
+Wear underwear in which you feel as comfortable as possible during the entire session.
+During the Body Reading and the treatment, it is important that we have a good picture of your body and can reach it for the techniques.

-Most women wear a slip/ladies boxer (or short sports shorts) and a sports bra or a bikini.
+Most women wear briefs/women's boxers (or short sports shorts) and a sports bra, or a bikini, for example.
 Most men wear boxer shorts or sports shorts.

-Choose undergarments that make you feel comfortable and at ease.
+Choose underwear in which you feel most comfortable and at ease.

-Because you will lie on the table for a more extended time span during the treatment, and to avoid cooling down too much, it can be pleasant to bring a bath towel, plaid or blanket so that you can stay warm.
+Because you spend longer on the couch during the treatment, and to prevent you from cooling down too much, it may be nice to bring a bath towel, plaid or blanket so that you can stay warm.

-Do not wear body lotion or sunscreen during the treatment.
+Do not wear body lotion or sunscreen during treatment.

 What is a Body Reading?

-The Body Reading is part of a Structural Bodywork session and means that we will look at your posture.
-Based on what we see and notice in your posture, we test specific structures functionally in motion.
+The Body Reading is part of a Structural Bodywork session, and means that we will look at your posture.
+Based on what we see and notice about your posture, we then functionally test certain structures, in motion.
 Based on this, we plan treatment goals and associated strategies to get started in the treatment.

-During the treatment, you will regularly come off the treatment table to re-assess your posture and function.
+During the treatment, you regularly leave the treatment couch to re-evaluate posture and function.

-Only with permission will photos be taken (front, rear and side views), before the first session and between sessions to keep track of changes.
+Only with permission are photos taken before the first session and in between (front, back and side views), to keep track of changes.

-These photos are safely stored in your client record in the MyDiaD administration system that Physi.Yoga uses.
+These photos are safely stored in the client file in the MijnDiaD administration system that Physi.Yoga uses.

-I do use my specialization Anatomy Trains Structural Integration within my physiotherapeutic treatments, but often more targeted, with the complaint central.
-In Physiotherapeutic treatments, I combine my Physiotherapeutic skillset with the Myofascial techniques.
-We look at the whole body in the shorter Physiotherapeutic sessions, but with a more "zoomed-in" focus.
+I also use my specialization Anatomy Trains Structural Integration within my physiotherapeutic treatments, but often more targeted, the complaint is central.
+Of course we look at the entire body, but with the focus zoomed in a bit more.

-Fortunately, the Anatomy Trains Structural Integration specialization is also growing in the Netherlands, and more physiotherapists can and will follow the training as a result.
-In the Netherlands, this specialization is currently still in its infancy.
-I am excited and find it important that this is about to change!
+Fortunately, the specialization Anatomy Trains Structural Integration is also becoming better known in the Netherlands and more physiotherapists can and will follow the training as a result.
+In the Netherlands, this specialization is still in its infancy at the moment.
+Important that this will change!

-Why is Structural Bodywork not reimbursed from my additional insurance?
+Why is Structural Bodywork/ Structural Integration not reimbursed from my additional insurance?

 What is fascia?